swallowcamel/nancywiki/View-location-conventions.md

 ## Defining custom conventions

-The default conventions definitely won’t suite the need of all applications, or perhaps not always suit your personal preference on where views should be stored.
+The default conventions definitely won’t suit the need of all applications, or perhaps not always suit your personal preference on where views should be stored.
 For these scenarios the view conventions, as with everything else in Nancy, are overridable.

 To do this, you will need to create a custom bootstrapper and add your conventions (using the function signature described earlier) to the `Conventions.ViewLocationConventions` collection.